Neutracity/Cypherless/README.md

 ## Installation

-1. Ensure the .NET 6.0 SDK is installed on your machine.
-2. Clone the repository: git clone https://github.com/neutracity/cypherless.git.
-3. Import the project into Godot Engine 4.6.
-4. Build the C\# solution via the MSBuild tab.
-5. Run the Game.tscn scene.

-## Installation

 ### Using Nix (Recommended)

 If you have Nix installed with flakes enabled, you can enter a fully reproducible development shell containing all necessary dependencies (including Godot and the .NET SDK) by running: